Meet The Internet Researchers Unmasking Russian Assassins

 "We firmly believe it's so important that more people are aware of how to do these kinds of things," says Christiaan Triebert, a 27-year-old former Dutch journalist who is also on Bellingcat's staff.

-In fact, the name Bellingcat comes from one of Aesop's Fables — Belling the Cat — about a group of mice who decide to put a bell on a stealthy cat in order to expose its presence.
-Triebert says that's why the group sees training sessions as a key to their success: "I hope the group of mice keeps growing, and I hope we can bell more cats."
+In fact, the name Bellingcat comes from one of Aesop's fables — Belling the Cat — about a group of mice who decide to put a bell on a stealthy cat to expose its presence.
+Triebert says that's why the group sees training sessions as a key to its success: "I hope the group of mice keeps growing, and I hope we can bell more cats."

-Bellingcat's IDing of the two suspected Russian intelligence agents shows the benefits of knowing where to look.
-On March 4, a former Russian double-agent named Sergey Skripal and his daughter Yulia were found unconscious on a bench in the English town of Salisbury.
-British authorities later determined a rare nerve agent was used to poison the couple, and that the poison was also responsible for the death of a U.K. citizen in July.
+Bellingcat's identification of the two suspected Russian intelligence agents shows the benefits of knowing where to look.
+On March 4, a former Russian double agent, Sergey Skripal, and his daughter, Yulia, were found unconscious on a bench in the English town of Salisbury.
+British authorities later determined a rare nerve agent had been used to poison the couple and that the poison was also responsible for the death of a U.K. citizen in July.

 In September, British police released photographs of two Russian suspects, along with the aliases they traveled under.
 Bellingcat took what little information they released and got to work.